rikkijprince/rikkijprince.github.io/zanzibar.md

 permalink: /zanzibar/
 ---
 {% include navbar.html %}
+>*As an Amazon Associate I earn from qualifying purchases.*

-These are some works of collaboration together with the author Anwar Zanzibar:
+**These are some works of collaboration together with the author Anwar Zanzibar:**

 - *The Moonfire Pact*
 - *Between Shadow and Flames*